TANZANIA TRAVEL GUIDE

 Whatever you do, don’t travel without travel insurance!
 We would suggest checking out World Nomads or SafetyWing, for travel insurance as they have the best coverage for active travellers.

 26 April, Union Day

 8 August, Nane Nane (Farmers’ Day)

 9 December, Independence Day

 Also, Good Friday through Easter Monday, Eid al-Fitr, and Eid al-Adha.

-With so many unique cultures within a country, there is bound to be some massive celebrations happening all around the year.
+With so many unique cultures within a country, there are bound to be some massive celebrations happening all around the year.

-A big day for the people of Tanzania which celebrates the union of Zanzibar and Tanzania that forms today's United Republic of Tanzania.
-Cities all over Tanzania bustle with people participating in parades, waving flags and preaching the proverb "Umoja ni nguvu" - meaning unity is strength.
+Unification Day - A big day for the people of Tanzania which celebrates the union of Zanzibar and Tanzania that forms today's United Republic of Tanzania.
+Cities all over Tanzania bustle with people participating in parades, waving flags, and preaching the proverb "Umoja ni nguvu" - meaning unity is strength.
 Cultural events such as African music and dance performances can be expected.

 Winter (June-September) is the coolest period, with hotels and lodges in popular areas are full, with high-season prices - particularly July and August.
 Animal-spotting is easiest, as the foliage is sparse and animals congregate around dwindling water sources.
 The Great Migration across the Serengeti is actually a fairly continuous rotation, but the most dramatic river crossings usually happen in June or July – though the exact timing is not predictable.